-For an upgrade to your stock transmission with engine power up to 300hp we like to start with a low stall triple disc converter that will keep the engine in its torque range of about 1700-2200 rpm.
-Put another way, the upgraded converter will have the engine working at about 500-800 rpm lower than a stock converter.
-The stock converter usually lets the engine rev to 2300-2800 rpm, which is past its peak power rpm.
+For an upgrade to a stock transmission with engine power up to 300 HP, we like to start with a low stall triple disc converter that will keep the engine in its torque range of 1700-2200 RPM.
+The upgraded converter will have the engine working at about 500-800 RPM lower than a stock converter.
+The stock converter usually lets the engine rev to 2300-2800 RPM, which is past its peak power RPM.
 On a 24 valve Cummins Turbo Diesel with the "Common Rail" system this torque range will be slightly higher.

 Why does this cover wear out?
 The cover has a hole in the center for the second band apply pin.
 The apply pin pushes on the lever that applies the band, in turn the lever acts just like a rocker arm on the engine and the apply piston cover acts like the valve guide in the cylinder head while keeping the apply pin centered.
 When the apply pin strokes, it will "scrub" on the lever at the contact point just like a valve stem will scrub on a rocker arm.
 This happens because the valve stem and the apply pin move straight up and down, while the lever or rocker arm will travel in a circular arc at the contact point.
 The circular action wears out the hole in the cover much like a valve guide wears.
 If we were to use a "roller tip" rocker arm, the valve guide would last much longer.
 A new billet cover, with an internal seal, eliminates the leakage caused by this type of wear.